amandeepmittal/amanhimself.dev/src/content/blog/atom-an-editor-of-21st-century.md

 In our world, in the world of developers, an editor plays an amount of significant role when it comes to writing code.
 They might seem just a tool, as a matter of fact, they are, but for someone who takes pleasure in writing code, it is an essential piece in their setup.

 Using an editor is really a matter of choice, your comfort zone but the game of plugins have a big role to play.
 As yourself, I have tried my hands on different editors & IDEs and for now I have decide to settle with Atom for its enormous amount of plugins available.
-Another reason for me is that it’s written in JavaScript (exactly CoffeScript & since I am a JS enthusiast) and is completely free to use because of its open source normality.
+Another reason for me is that it’s written in JavaScript (exactly CoffeeScript & since I am a JS enthusiast) and is completely free to use because of its open source normality.

 It is inspiring to open-source community as well.
 Few months back, Facebook released there version called Nuclide which focus more on mobile development.
 Then there is Electron for building cross-platform desktop application.
 Both are based on Atom Shell.